biomarkersParkinson/paradigma/docs/guides/supported_devices.md

 ## Scientifically Validated Devices

-These devices have undergone rigorous scientific validation with ParaDigMa pipelines.
+These devices have undergone scientific validation with ParaDigMa pipelines.

 ### Verily Study Watch